alexsavio/hansel/README.rst

 Install
 =======

 I am only testing this tool on Python 3.4 and 3.5.
-Maybe it works on Python 2.7 as well as for the parts related with strings (very few) I am using `six`.
+Maybe it works on Python 2.7 too, having `six` and `pathlib2` installed.

 This package uses setuptools.
 You can install it running: